Welcome to the World Literary Cafe Author Spotlight

 Do you prefer to write stand-alone novels or series books?

 I started writing stand-alone stories, but as the characters developed I found a need for a follow-up book and probably this protagonist may become a series.
-I do have an extensive outline for a novel that I hope to have completed within a year.
+I do have an extensive outline of a novel that I hope to have completed within a year or two.

 It depends on my situation.
 Most times I read the Kindle stories.
 Sometimes I like to read in bed and a paperback is more comfortable.

 Do you think you’d be a writer if there were no computers?

 Probably not.
 I think it starts and stops then change directions several times.
 If I didn’t have the opportunity to cut and paste I would build furniture instead of books.

 Great answers, Bruce!
 I’m glad to have you with us today.
 Let’s wrap up with a few of my favorite fun questions.

 Romance or Mystery?
 I started to write Mystery, but I needed to bring in a love interest in the protagonist’s life.
 Now my focus is more on the characters and the resulting romance angles within the mystery.

 Heroes or villains?
 Heroes.
 The villains are becoming more interesting and the character motivations I find challenging.